AWX

 > Connect Ansible AWX to CloudThinker to launch job templates, monitor jobs, manage inventories, and orchestrate automation workflows

-Requires a self-hosted AWX or Ansible Automation Platform (Controller / Tower) instance reachable from CloudThinker.
-Authentication uses an AWX access token.
+* A **self-hosted AWX or Ansible Automation Platform** (Controller/Tower) instance reachable from CloudThinker over HTTPS.

 ## Setup